 "Hello, Charlie," writes Roman, a fan of my Verbal Advantage

 .
 "Throughout the program you use the noun person

 depending on the context.
 I was wondering if it wouldn't be better to use their

 That's not an easy question to answer, I replied. (more…)

 March 17, 2017

-Why do broadcast news journalists scrupulously avoid any form of the verb to "be"?
-And why do they use present participles (-ing forms of verbs), or gerunds (-ing forms of verbs that function as nouns), to accomplish that avoidance?
+Why do broadcast news journalists, especially on TV, scrupulously avoid any form of the verb to "be"?
+And why do they use present participles (the -ing form of verbs, as in "She was running"), or gerunds (the -ing form of a verb that functions as a noun, as in "She liked running"), to accomplish that avoidance?
 A curious question becoming a big problem: newscasters sounding like headlines.
 That not good, as this excellent article shows: http://www.newslab.org/2012/01/17/tv-news-needs-verbs/.

 March 7, 2016

 Some time ago I received this query from a reader: "Recently, I made my brother mad advocating that I don't use words in my writing if I don't use them comfortably in my conversation.
 I was following William Zinsser's plea from his book On Writing Well.

 However, in Glenda Winders' feature on your book The Accidents of Style